v-research/edu/thesis/thesis-1.md

 the potential cybersecurity risks.
-In this thesis, the student will work on the correlation between the hypothesis that errors can be used as a measure of the cybersecirity risk and focus on one of the following (or whatever great ideas you have): choose a CPS type that she likes (automotive? aerospace?) and review a relevant cybersecurity (engineering) standard. review current research approaches to the cybersecurity risk assessment (e.g. CORAS) Want more?
-We already reviewed many standards and approaches and we created our own risk assessment prototype, but we are still lacking many fundamental features such as: a proper formalization of asset diagrams (what the business guys want to protect) and their correlation to the engineering of systems (what the tech guys have built).
+In this thesis, the student will work on the correlation between the hypothesis that errors can be used as a measure of the cybersecirity risk and focus on one of the following (or whatever great ideas you have):

+* choose a CPS type that she likes (automotive? aerospace?) and review a relevant cybersecurity (engineering) standard.
+* review current research approaches to the cybersecurity risk assessment (e.g. CORAS).

+Want more?
+We already reviewed many standards and approaches and we created our own risk assessment prototype, but we are still lacking many fundamental features such as:

+* a proper formalization of asset diagrams (what the business guys want to protect) and their correlation to the engineering of systems (what the tech guys have built).

- Proper calculation of a risk matrix (likelihood and impact) – do you have an educated guess on the likelihood of an error and on the correlations to cybersecurity attacks?
+* Proper calculation of a risk matrix (likelihood and impact) – do you have an educated guess on the likelihood of an error and on the correlations to cybersecurity attacks?